 Dominic Gramatte, or Dom as he’s known from his blog DomOnTheGo, is an LGBT adventurer with an impressive resume.

 Dom began blogging in 2015 when he was granted a seven month sabbatical from work.
 He took advantage of the opportunity and has since touched down on six out of the seven continents, conquered Kilimanjaro, navigated Patagonia, camped in the Serengeti and swam in the amazon.

 His latest adventure: Everest Base Camp.
 With Out Adventures’ help, Dom trekked Everest with his partner Robert Green (Rob) for Rob’s 40th birthday this past April.

 Although Dom will be posting all of his Everest content on DomOnTheGo in the coming weeks, we’re a notoriously impatient bunch in the Out Adventures’ office.
 Naturally, we had to Skype Dom at his home in London, England to get a preview of his Everest adventure.

-OUT Adventures is hiking to the base of the world’s tallest mountain this October.
+OUT Adventures runs annual hikes to Everest Base Camp.
 That may sound overly ambitious to some, but if you’d like to join us, you’ve got plenty of time to shape up with our 12-Week Program.